heroku/buildpacks-jvm/buildpacks/sbt/README.md

 * `jdk`: To compile Java sources a JDK is required.
 It can be provided by the `heroku/jvm` ([Source](/buildpacks/jvm), [Readme](/buildpacks/jvm/README.md)) buildpack.
 * `jvm-application`: This is not a strict requirement of the buildpack.
-Requiring `jvm-application` ensures that this Scala buildpack can be used even when no other buildpack requires `jvm-application`.
+Requiring `jvm-application` ensures that this buildpack can be used even when no other buildpack requires `jvm-application`.

 ### Provides